awsdocs/aws-freertos-docs/doc_source/getting_started_ti.md

 1. From the **Project** menu, choose **Download and Debug**\.
 You can ignore "Warning: Failed to initialize EnergyTrace," if it's displayed\.
 For more information about EnergyTrace, see [MSP EnergyTrace Technology](http://www.ti.com/tool/energytrace?jktype=recommendedresults)\.

 1. When the debugger stops at the breakpoint in `main()`, go to the **Debug** menu, and choose **Go**\.
+**Note**
+The Amazon FreeRTOS demo has 8 debug messages configured\.

 You should see MQTT messages sent by your device in the MQTT client of the AWS IoT console\.

 ## Troubleshooting<a name="getting_started_ti_troubleshooting"></a>

 If you don’t see messages in the MQTT client of the AWS IoT console, you might need to configure debug settings for the board\.

+**To configure debug settings for TI boards**

 1. In Code Composer, on **Project Explorer**, choose **aws\_demos**\.